• Skip to primary navigation

 Rebecca Eisenberg

-This spinach-and-ricotta sauce gets the name "green spaghetti sauce" because, well, that's what it looks like.
+This spinach and cheese sauce gets the name "green spaghetti sauce" because, well, that's what it looks like.
 It's a riff on a Pasta Verde recipe from the Moosewood Cookbook.
 A silky green sauce packed with lots of spinach, fresh herbs, cheese, and the best part is it only takes a few minutes to make!

 Print Recipe Pin Recipe Save Saved!
 Email